soorower/chromedriver-auto/README.md

 pip install requests
 ```

-## This package works for chrome version >= 115.0.5790.102
+## This package works for Chrome version >= 115.0.5790.102
-Recently(24 july 2023) Google has published a new website for providing chromedriver for newer versions of CHROME BROWSER.
+Recently(24 July 2023) Google published a new website for providing Chromedriver for more recent versions of CHROME BROWSER.
 Details: https://googlechromelabs.github.io/chrome-for-testing/

-first it checks, if a chromedriver is already there or not.
-If no chromedriver or version miss-match found, it will download chromedriver automatically from the official website.
+first, it checks whether a Chrome driver is already there.
+If no Chrome driver or version mismatch is found, it will download Chromedriver automatically from the official website.

 Use Code: